brokenkernel/blog/content/posts/parachute-problem.md

 +++
 title = "Parachute Problem"
 date =  2024-08-05T09:26:44-07:00
-draft = true
 +++

-As a general rule we try not believe things without sufficient evidence.
+As a general rule, we try to not believe things without sufficient evidence.
 What defines sufficient evidence is complicated. [^emp1]

-However, not everything can discovered via direct comparison.
+However, not everything can be discovered via direct comparison, randomised trials, or similar efforts.

 {{< quote >}}

-Software Engineering is its own discipline and trying to directly transplant e.g., medical research techniques are not conducive to generating understanding.
-"It needs to be studied with tools that borrow as much from the social and cognitive sciences as they do from the mathematical theories of computation"
+Software Engineering is its own discipline and trying to directly transplant, e.g. medical research techniques aren’t conducive to generating understanding.
+"It needs to be studied with tools that borrow as much from the social and cognitive sciences as they do from the mathematical theories of computation."

 {{< /quote >}}

-Sometimes things are so useful, or so obvious, that you won't find research supporting the claim.

-For example there is no evidence that parachutes actually prevent death from falling. [^para1] [^para2]
+Sometimes things are so useful, or so obvious, that you won’t find research supporting the claim.
+For example, no evidence that parachutes actually prevent death from falling exists. [^para1] [^para2]

+Similarly “obviously good” practices, such as using tests, exist in software engineering.

 [^emp1]: Tim Menzies & Forrest Shull.
 (2011).
 Chapter 1: The Quest for Convincing Evidence.
 In Andy Oram & Greg Wilson (Eds.), Making software: what really works, and why we believe it: Theory in practice (1st ed).
 O’Reilly.